tatsukamijo/flow_imitation/README.md

 # Flow Imitation Learning Project

-This project implements and compares flow-based and diffusion-based policies for robotic imitation learning using the LIBERO benchmark.
+This project implements and compares flow-based and diffusion-based policies for robotic imitation learning.

 ## Quick Start with Docker